Erasmus+ Teaching Mobility: for Academic Staff

 Venue of the activity

-Faculty members must carry out their mobility activity in any Program Country different from the country of the sending organisation and the staff country of residence.
+Faculty members must carry out their mobility activity in any Programme Country different from the country of the sending organisation and the staff country of residence.

-The Erasmus Program Countries are currently the following:
+The Erasmus Programme Countries are currently the following:

 Member States of the European Union (EU): Austria, Belgium, Bulgaria, Czech Republic, Croatia, Cyprus, Denmark, Estonia, Finland, France, Germany, Greece, Italy, Ireland, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, United Kingdom

-The receiving organisation must be a Program Country Higher Education Institution that is a holder of an Erasmus University Charter and with which CEU has signed a bilateral agreement in a specific area of teaching
+The receiving organisation must be a Programme Country Higher Education Institution that is a holder of an Erasmus University Charter and with which CEU has signed a bilateral agreement in a specific area of teaching.
+Please, consult the list of current partner universities on ACRO website: https://acro.ceu.edu/erasmus-bilateral-agreements-department

 Eligible activities abroad: